avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 <video loop autoplay muted> <source src="https://avinayak.github.io/uploads/lisa_cpu.webm" type="video/mp4" /> </video>

-It was reassuring that my algorithm did indeed work, but I realize I made a bunch of mistakes and of course it's not really scalable or fast.
+It was reassuring that my algorithm did indeed work, but I realize I made a bunch of mistakes and of course it's not really scalable for larger images or fast.

-# Dithering
+# Target image modification

 Target Mona Lisa against which our random state was compared with was the medium resolution version taken from Wikipedia and converted to monochrome using PIL's `Image.open('target.png').convert('L')`